 Charming regions inland: Malaga villages

-This attractive Andalusian province hides many corners and places of interest to anyone looking for a different kind of tourism.
-Malaga boasts beautiful mountains, forests, rivers and reservoirs, inland villages, and as well small charming coastal towns.
+This attractive Andalusian province hides places of interest to anyone looking for a different kind of tourism.
+Malaga boasts beautiful mountains, forests, rivers and reservoirs, inland Malaga villages, and as well small charming coastal towns.

 One of the most charming regions inland Malaga is the Serrania de Ronda and the town of Ronda, a historic city situated in a spectacular setting next to a gorge.
 The city is quite popular among visitors and is an excellent destination for a day trip from Malaga, where to enjoy fantastic landscapes and great local gastronomy.

-Also an hour from Malaga and traveling along the green orchard of the province following the river Guadalhorce, we cross the Guadalhorce Valley and enter in the Abdalajis Valley, the impressive Gaitanes Gorge and the Guadalhorce reservoirs will welcome us with a beautiful turquoise blue colour, the perfect moment to take unforgettable photos.
+Also an hour from Malaga and traveling along the green orchard of the province following the river Guadalhorce, we get into Guadalhorce Valley and Guadalteba, the impressive Gaitanes Gorge and the Guadalhorce reservoirs will welcome us with a beautiful turquoise blue colour, the perfect moment to take unforgettable photos.

-Along the way we visit the villages of Pizarra, Alora, Carratraca or Ardales and further on we discover a lush greenery, cool temperatures and stunning rock formations popular among lovers of nature, hiking and climbing.
+You’ll discover lush greenery, cool temperatures and impressive rock formations popular among nature, hiking and climbing lovers.